John Sherman: House of Representatives

 Sherman moved north to Cleveland in 1853 and established a law office there with two partners.
 Events soon interrupted Sherman's plans for a new law firm, as the passage of the Kansas–Nebraska Act in 1854 inspired him (and many other anti-slavery Northerners) to take a more involved role in politics.
 That Act, the brainchild of Illinois Democrat Stephen A. Douglas, opened the two named territories to slavery, an implicit repeal of the Missouri Compromise of 1820.
 Intended to quiet national agitation over slavery by shifting the decision to local settlers, Douglas's Act instead inflamed anti-slavery sentiment in the North by allowing the possibility of slavery's expansion to territories held as free soil for three decades.
 Two months after the Act's passage, Sherman became a candidate for Ohio's 13th congressional district.
-A local convention nominated Sherman over two other candidates to represent what was then called the Opposition Party (later to become the Republican Party).
+A local convention nominated Sherman over two other candidates to represent what was then called the Anti-Nebraska Party (later to become the Republican Party).
 The new party, a fusion of Free Soilers, Whigs, and anti-slavery Democrats, had many discordant elements, and some among the former group thought Sherman too conservative on the slavery question.
 Nevertheless, they supported him against the incumbent Democrat, William D. Lindsley.
 Democrats were defeated across Ohio that year, and Sherman was elected by 2,823 votes.